abrarul-hoque/product-house-server/README.md

 npm install
 ```

-## Running the Project Locally
-1. Set up the environment variables in a .env file:
+4. Set up the environment variables in a .env file:

 ```